Reading Time: 3 minutes

 At its core, organizational speed is a function of trust.

 When trust is strong, people act.
 They do not wait unnecessarily.
 They do not over-check or over-consult.
-They move because they trust the system around them.
+Instead, they move because they trust the system around them.

-When trust is weak, behaviour changes.
-People slow down.
-They seek additional validation.
-They delay decisions to avoid risk.
+When trust is weak, behaviour changes and people slow down.
+They seek additional validation and delay decisions to avoid risk.

 Why Fast-Growing Organizations Feel Different